 - Stand at least six feet away (three giant steps) from the approaching school bus when waiting at the bus stop.

-- Wait to board until the bus driver says it’s okay.
+- Wait to the board until the bus driver says it’s okay.

 - When exiting the bus, cross the street in front of the bus, and make sure the bus driver sees you.